What's covered in this guide?

 |Type of loan||Timeframe for approval|

 |Bank term loan||2 weeks to 2 months|

 |Hire purchase||1 to 2 weeks|

 |Business credit card||2 to 7 days|

 Determining which business loan is best for you

-Now that you know about the various types of business loans and features, you are better prepared to choose the right type of business loan for your needs.
+Now that you understand the basics of the various types of business loans in Australia, you are better prepared to choose the right type of business loan for your needs.